Introduction

 - Programming Languages: TypeScript, JavaScript, Rust, Python, C, C++, bash,

-zsh, nushell, HTML/CSS, PHP, BASIC, FORTH, WGSL (WebGPU Shader Language), SQL.
+zsh, nushell, HTML, CSS, PHP, BASIC, FORTH, WGSL (WebGPU Shader Language),

 - Web Technologies: React, Node.js, Express, tRPC, React Router, Tailwind,